ARMmbed/mbed-os-5-docs/docs/porting/psa/TLS-on-PSA.md

 _Please note that this is likely to change at a later date though, as existing interfaces are likely to be deprecated in favor of the new, PSA-based APIs - if, when and how it happens is outside the scope of this document._

-If your application doesn't use any of the PSA-specific APIs described below, then you can use it with the version in Mbed OS 5.12 by just recompiling it.
+If your application doesn't use any of the PSA-specific APIs described below, you can use it with the version in Mbed OS by just recompiling it.
 (Note that relinking is not enough, though.)

-If your application uses one of the PSA-specific APIs described below, then you need to change its source code because the APIs have changed in an incompatible way between Mbed OS 5.11 and Mbed OS 5.12 to reflect changes in PSA Crypto, whose API wasn't stable as of Mbed OS 5.11.

 ## PSA-based APIs in Mbed TLS